-Emergency services and urgently needed care must be available to members 24 hours a day, 365 days a year.
-Members will not be required to obtain prior authorization when seeking emergency services and urgent care as a result of an emergency medical condition, as defined below for each program.
+Emergency services and urgently needed care are available to members 24 hours a day, 365 days a year.
+Members are not required to obtain prior authorization when seeking emergency services and urgent care as a result of an emergency medical condition, as defined below for each program.

 Program Definition of Emergency Medical Condition Source(s) Commercial/ Exchange A medical condition manifesting itself by acute symptoms of sufficient severity (including severe pain) such that the absence of immediate medical attention could reasonably be expected to result in any of the following: Placing the patient's health in serious jeopardy.
 Serious impairment to bodily functions.
 Serious dysfunction of any bodily organ or part.
-CA Health & Safety Code §1317.1(b) Medicare Advantage A medical condition manifesting itself by acute symptoms of sufficient42 CFR §438.114severity (including severe pain) that a prudent layperson, who42 CFR §438.114possesses an average knowledge of health and medicine, could42 CFRreasonably expect the absence of immediate medical attention to§422.113(b)(1)(i) Medi-Cal result in the and CMS Applicable Integrated Plans following: Placing the health of the individual (or, for a pregnant woman, the health of the woman or her unborn child) in serious jeopardy.
+CA Health & Safety Code §1317.1(b) Medicare Advantage Medi-Cal A medical condition, mental or physical, manifesting itself by acute symptoms of sufficient severity (including severe pain) that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in the 42 CFR §438.114 42 CFR §422.113(b)(1)(i) and CMS Applicable Integrated Plans following: Placing the health of the individual (or, for a pregnant woman, the health of the woman or her unborn child) in serious jeopardy.
 Medicare Managed Care Manual Chapter 4 Section 20.2 Serious impairment to bodily functions.Serious dysfunction of any bodily organ or part.